- The minimum wage is the lowest allowed employee pay rate. It differs by state and sometimes city.

 Almost all jobs that earn minimum wage are paid hourly rather than on an annual salary basis.
 In general, employers pay salaried employees at rates higher than the minimum wage.

-Key takeaway: Almost all minimum wage jobs are roles in which the employee provides a service to clients and customers or directly interacts with them every day.
+Tip: Almost all minimum wage jobs are roles in which the employee provides a service to clients and customers or directly interacts with them every day.

 How does the minimum wage law work?